Comparisons: Eckhart Tolle vs earlier writers on the present moment or ‘now’

-Maurice Nicoll, Charles T. Tart, Jon Kabat-Zinn and Eckhart Tolle compared on the present moment or "now"
+Maurice Nicoll, Charles T. Tart, Jon Kabat-Zinn and Barry Long compared to Eckhart Tolle on the present moment or "now"

 I’ve been tracing how esoteric currents from last century have shaped certain popular spiritual ideas today, looking at Eckhart Tolle’s work to examine these trends.

-Tolle, perhaps the most famous independent spiritual teacher, is known for advocating being more conscious, aware or “present” in “the Now.”[1]
-While not the first westerner to contemporise such ideas, he has brought them to unparalleled popularity, reaching millions of people with “spiritual but not religious” outlooks.[2]
+Tolle is more than a bestselling self-help author: he is perhaps the most famous independent spiritual teacher in the world.[1]
+He is most known for advocating being more conscious, aware or “present” in “the Now” for spiritual awakening.
+While not the first westerner to contemporise such ideas, he has brought present-moment awareness to unparalleled popularity, appealing to millions of people with “spiritual but not religious” outlooks.[2]

-A basis for much of what he teaches can arguably be found in older traditions, but Tolle’s message finds most in common, I believe, with 20th century western sources, sharing distinctive features with them.
-My in-depth comparison of Eckhart Tolle’s work with Fourth Way teacher Dr Maurice Nicoll highlights many examples of this.
+A basis for much of what he teaches can arguably be found in older traditions, but, overall, I believe Tolle’s message finds most in common with prior 20th century western writers, as he shares distinctive features with them.

-Similar passages or phrases are presented side-by-side, so the authors’ words can be easily compared.
-Quoted text has been bolded or underlined in places to emphasise key commonalities; all italics are original to the source material.
+Quoted text has been bolded or underlined in places to emphasise key commonalities, but all italics in quotations are original to the source material.

 Charles Tart and Eckhart Tolle